ensaas/document/DCCS/dccs_user_guide.md

 ```

 The URL for redeeming a credential  is formatted as `https://api-dccs-ensaas.{data center name}.{cloud platform domain name}`.
 For example, the domain name of the WISE-PaaS Singapore cloud platform is sa.wise-pass.com.
 Therefore, the URL for redeeming a credential is `https://api-dccs-ensaas.sa.wise-pass.com` .
 DCCS provides an API `api-docs` to get  the swagger document and so that the URL of Singapore swagger document is `https://api-dccs-ensaas.sa.wise-pass.com/api-docs`.

+# Authority Certification

+DCCS supports two kinds of sso token authentication, one is 'Authorization' and the other is 'cookie' .
+All DCCS APIs except get DCCS key API require sso token authentication.
+I.App recommends using client token to integration with DCCS.
+But you can still use user token to manipulate the DCCS key on the service console.

 # An overview of REST APIs